fbpx

 Eligibility and Requirements

-The six sites selected to host the exhibit receive:
+The eleven sites selected to host the exhibit received:

 • Free rental of the Smithsonian’s Water/Ways exhibit